andresmiguel/aws-lambda-rds/README.md

 ### tfsec
 [tfsec](https://github.com/aquasecurity/tfsec) is a security scanner for Terraform code.

+A [Github Action](https://github.com/aquasecurity/tfsec-action) is run to execute `tfsec` on push and pull requests to the _main_ branch.

 #### Usage
 Run the following command inside the `terraform` folder:
 ```BASH